nbagonoc/jobFinder-frontend/README.md

 npm run dev
 ```

-- Front-end Backlog:
+## Frontend Backlog:
 - Recruiter:
     - Add editable company details
         - number of employees, industry, location, website, email....
 - Others:
     - Make the About the company dynamic (PRIORITY)
     - Need to move AlertMessage to a single place, but to do this, we need to have a general layout
     - Might want to move the profile in auth state
         - Or... or... or, we could also apply the same approach where we get the user name and role to user state
     - Need to simplify forms since the code is too many
     - Need to improve photo upload design style

+TODO: Add screenshots to diagrams